JeffreyRobertLynch/JeffreyRobertLynch/README.md

 ---

 ### 3. [LeafGuard AI: CNN-Based Plant Disease Classification Web Application](https://github.com/JeffreyRobertLynch/leafguard-ai-cv)
-- CNN-based classifier trained from scratch on Tomato Leaf Disease Detection dataset.
+LeafGuard is a CNN-based plant disease classifier trained from scratch on the Tomato Leaf Disease Detection dataset.
+It achieves high accuracy in classifying 10 disease classes, with a full web application that includes batch image processing, confidence score generation, and color-coded visualizations for actionable monitoring.
+The architecture is designed for scalability, potentially supporting multiple specialized models for facilities with varying needs.

-- **~99% accuracy (binary)**, **~94.5% (multi-class)** across **10 disease classes**; 1000 image test set.
-- **Classifies a 24-image batch**, with confidence scores and visualizations, in **under 3 seconds**.
-- Full Web app includes a GUI-based batch image classifier with color-coded prediction maps for actionable disease monitoring.
-- Scalable architecture designed to process image batches from multiple facilities simultaneously, supporting deployment of multiple specialized models.
+> Full code present in public repo, from notebook training to FastAPI deployment.
+Models and data required to run the application have been excluded.
+GUI screenshots and model output images available in the README.

 ---

+**Key Features:**
+- **Full AI/ML application:** Frontend and backend integrated with trained models running in hard-coded functions to provide real-time outputs.
+- **99.4% accuracy (binary disease detection)**; **94.5% accuracy (multiclassification)** across **10 disease classes**.
+- **Batch classification:** Classifies a 24-image batch in under 2 seconds (local), generating confidence scores and batch visualization.
+- **Real-world utility:** Color-coded prediction maps for flagging diseased plants by location to enable actionable disease monitoring.
+- **Additional features:** Includes model switching, image downloads, and user feedback submission to support future training iterations.
+- **User-generated evaluation:** Generate accuracy scores and confusion matrices for any loaded model with optional PNG downloads.

+---

 **Highlights:**
-- **High-Accuracy Image Classification Convolutional Neural Network**
-- **End-to-End: Model Training, App Integration, and Web Deployment**
-- **Scalable, High-Throughput Image Batch Processing**
+- **Production:** Includes well-structured requirements.txt, tested Dockerfile, and README to support collaboration and production deployment.
+- **End-to-End Development:** From data to model training to app integration to dockerized deployment.
+- **Scalable Architecture:** High-throughput batch processing to handle larger datasets and integration of future models.
-- **Custom GUI with Actionable Visual Output**
+- **Custom GUI:** Actionable visual output for easy decision-making and real-time disease monitoring.
-- **Portable to Additional Precision Agriculture Tasks**
-- **Feature Engineering: Disease Map Generation**
-- **Project Management Documentation: Business Case, Milestones, Deliverables, Budget, and Resources**
-- **Technical Documentation: Data Management, Model Training, Model Evaluation, and Feature Engineering**
-- **Iteration: Originally a CS Capstone project, later deployed as a Web App**
+- **Full Lifecycle:** From initial academic prototype project to deployed AI/ML web application.

 ---